lucarossi9/statistical_computation_4/index.md

 | *Latent and manifest variables* |

-The image above explain the GPLVM, in particular $$X$$ is the latent variable, $$y_n$$ the manifest one and the arrows represent the dependency relation between variables. the marginal likelihood  can be obtained by using Bayesian theorem and integrating out f, we can maximize the marginal likelihood with respect to X and the hyper-parameter θ
+The image above explain the GPLVM, in particular $$X$$ is the latent variable, $$y_n$$ the manifest one and the arrows represent the dependency relation between variables.
 The GPLVM derives from the Gaussian Process but it defines also a prior over the latent factor $$x$$, for this reason $$p(y\vert x,\theta)$$ can be obtained by using Bayesian theorem and integrating out $$f$$, then it can maximize the marginal likelihood with respect to $$x$$ and the hyper-parameter $$\theta$$.
 Furthermore, the Besyan marginalization becomes:
 $$